Fr8org/Fr8Core/Docs/ForDevelopers/OperatingConcepts/Events.md

 Terminals can use events endpoint to report Facts and Incidents to the Hub.
 In order to do that EventReport crate has to have ExternalAccountId set to "system1@fr8.co" and to have LoggingData crates in its crate storage.
 LoggingData crates with "Terminal Fact" name are processed as Facts, and crates with "Terminal Incident" name are processed as Incidents.
-Facts are supposed to represent data that is useful for bussines analysis, while Incidents are supposed to represent critical issues in the work of the terminal.
+Facts are supposed to represent data that is useful for business analysis, while Incidents are supposed to represent critical issues in the work of the terminal.

 ## At Design-Time